Rainier Beach Academics Overview

-To graduate, students must have a 2.0 cumulative GPA and a 2.0 GPA in core subjects (Language Arts, History, Math, and Science).
-If a student fails a required course, he/she must retake it and pass it to graduate.
+If a student fails a required course, they must retake it and pass it to graduate.
 Failed courses can ONLY be made up through Apex Learning (online Digital Learning Department), although some Running Start courses can also qualify.
 Counselor approval is required before registering in any non-Rainier Beach course.
-Grade replacement is when a student wants to improve the grade he or she received the first time the course was taken.
+Grade replacement is when a student wants to improve the grade received the first time the course was taken.
 When replacing a grade, the student is required to take the course over through Apex (online Digital Learning Department).
 The first grade remains on the transcript but is not computed in the GPA.
 The student does not receive double credit for the course.

 Drawing and Painting